cognitivetech/ollama-ebook-summary/walkthrough/README.md

 For System Prompt, you must edit the file directly: Uncomment the following line and change the variable to suit your needs.
 `#system_prompt=${mpt}`

 A big difference from the original, is that I'm generating the JSON object being sent to the api, right here in the script.
 So now my input contains each [selection of text](summarize.txt) on its own line, surrounded by quotation marks.
+Saves repeating that JSON over and over.

 You will also note that I add a plus sign to mark chapter\section headings, so I can easily turn them into markdown headings as part of this script.
 Otherwise it just cuts off an input line at 150 characters to use as a temporary heading for the resulting summary.

-Besides all of that, this version also automatically generates a CSV file in addition to the markdown, so I can more easily rank and track my results.

 ```bash
 #!/bin/bash